aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 ### Task 5 : Explore Azure Tables

-Azure Tables provide a key/value store for applications that need to store data values, but don't need the full functionality and structure of a relational database.
+Azure Tables provide a keyvalue store for applications that need to store data values, but don't need the full functionality and structure of a relational database.

 1. In the Azure portal page for your storage container, on the left side, in the  **Data storage**  section, select  **Tables**.